masa-finance/agent-arena-subnet/DOCKER.md

 # Docker Deployment for Agent Arena

-Run multiple Agent Arena miners and validators easily on a single machine.
+This guide covers the different ways to run Agent Arena nodes using Docker.

 ## Prerequisites

 - Docker installed
-- Coldkey mnemonic (for validators)
+- A coldkey mnemonic
-- TAO for registration
+- Enough tTAO or real TAO for registration
 - Twitter/X account for your agent

-## Simple Key Management
+## Key Management

 We keep it simple:
 - Put your coldkey mnemonic in `.env`